milIE: Modular & Iterative Multilingual Open Information Extraction: milIE

-During prediction time along with the input sentence, the model also expects extractions predicted by the previous iterations.
+By having different extraction heads, we identify extraction slots iteratively.
+During prediction time, along with the input sentence, the model also expects extractions predicted by the previous iterations.
 To provide this information we add special symbols to the sentence that explicitly mark the previous extractions in the sentence.
-For example, we surround predicate with the symbols \textit{<P>}, subject with \textit{<S>} and object with \textit{<O>}.
+For example, we surround the predicate with the symbol \textit{<P>}, subject with \textit{<S>} and object with \textit{<O>}.
 For example, for predicting the object given the predicate extracted from previous iteration, the extracted predicate is marked in the sentence using the \textit{<P>} symbol and the sentence is consequently passed through the transformer for predicting the object using the object head.
+We always extract the arguments at the last iteration, therefore we do not mark the arguments in the sentence.\cl{\footnote{Preliminary experiments suggested that predicted the argument last leads to better overall results.
+This makes sense intuitively, as the argument can modify the entire triple.}}

-We always extract the arguments at the last iteration therefore we do not mark the arguments in the sentence.
-There are two reasons for doing so, one is the added computational cost due to considering all possible permutations of the argument order and second is our preliminary experiments which suggested that arguments are best predicted after rest of the triple is predicted.
+Finally, we add the option to attach a dependency tag $t_i$ to each word $w_i$ in the sequence.
+This additional information may allow the system to more effectively learn how to extract triples.
+We use a language specific dependency tagger for obtaining the tags.
+We target languages, which are low resource for OpenIE, but could be high resource for other tasks, such as PoS tagging or dependency parsing.
+For a graphical overview of the \textsc{milIE} architecture, see Figure \ref{fig:system}.